LiZhanZhao/LiZhanZhao.github.io/_posts/2020-09-17-blender-eevee-2018-5-29-Add-Support-For-New-Hair-Geometry-System.markdown

 > GIT : 2018/5/29  *   Eevee : Add support for new Hair geometry system. <br>

+> This now can shade actual poly strips that mimics cylinders.
+This makes hair coverage exact compared to the line method and result in smoother fading hair.

+> This does make the sampling a bit more exact but needs more samples to converge properly.

 > SVN : 2018/5/28  *  Win64_vc14/Windows_vc14 add patches for boost and osl to support building with clang.